marcostolosa/FwdSh3ll/README.md

 [![license.svg](https://img.shields.io/badge/license-GPLv3-blue.svg)](https://raw.githubusercontent.com/snovvcrash/FwdSh3ll/master/LICENSE)
 [![built-with-love.svg](https://img.shields.io/badge/built%20with-%F0%9F%92%97%F0%9F%92%97%F0%9F%92%97-lightgrey.svg)](https://emojipedia.org/growing-heart)

-**FwdSh3ll** is a tiny open source web-payload oriented exploitation framework for crafting *forward shells* with Metasploit-like usage experience.
+**FwdSh3ll** is a tiny PoC web-payload oriented exploitation framework for crafting *forward shells* with Metasploit-like usage experience.

 What is a forward shell?
 Have you ever been caught in a situation when looking for an approach to a CTF box, you discover an RCE vulnerability in a web app but despite that you can't get a reverse shell no matter how hard you try due to strictly filtered outbound traffic?
 A forward shell is a scheme of shell interaction with a vulnerable Linux machine based on the **named pipes** mechanism.
-Check the [description](#description) for details!
+Check the [description](#description) for details.

 This tool **does not claim to provide** a universal way out of any traffic lock case out-of-the-box.
 Each pentest case involes an individual basic enumeration first, whose results may require minor code adjustment.